France advised against Sanofi's dengue drug for its territories

-Concerns surrounding the vaccine, sold by French drugmaker Sanofi under the brand Dengvaxia, have prompted the Philippines to halt its sale and suspend a government programme to immunise hundreds of thousands of children.
+Concerns surrounding the vaccine, sold by French drugmaker Sanofi (SASY.PA) under the brand Dengvaxia, have prompted the Philippines to halt its sale and suspend a government program to immunize hundreds of thousands of children.

 The World Health Organization (WHO) said on Tuesday it supported the Philippines’ decision until more information was available.